The Legendary Kraken: The Real Animal Behind the Monster

-The Kraken is first mentioned in the Örvar-Oddr.
-This is a 13th century Icelandic saga involving two sea monsters , the Hafgufa (sea mist) and the Lyngbakr (heather-back).
-The Hafgufa is supposed to be a reference to the Kraken.
+The Kraken is first mentioned in the Örvar-Oddr, a 13th century Icelandic saga involving two sea monsters , the Hafgufa (sea mist) and the Lyngbakr (heather-back).
+The Hafgufa is believed to be a reference to the Kraken.

-Around that time (circa 1250), another report about the Kraken was documented in the Norwegian scientific work Konungs skuggsja work.
+Around that time (circa 1250), another report about the Kraken was documented in the Norwegian scientific work Konungs skuggsja.
 It said that only two existed because they could not reproduce and would need so much food that they could not survive.
-It goes on to describe the Kraken’s feeding habits, claiming that it would trap the surrounding fish by stretching its neck with a belch releasing food from its mouth.
-The fish would be lured by the food and would enter the Kraken’s mouth to feed.
-As a result, vast quantities of them would be trapped.
+That work goes on to describe the Kraken’s feeding habits, claiming that it would trap surrounding fish by stretching its neck with a belch, releasing food from its mouth.
+Other accounts suggest that the beast emitted a “strong and peculiar scent”, or perhaps poop, when it wanted to feed.

 "Gradually, Kraken ascends to the surface, and when he is at ten to twelve fathoms, the boats had better move out of his vicinity, as he will shortly thereafter burst up, like a floating island, spurting water from his dreadful nostrils and making ring waves around him, which can reach many miles.
 Could one doubt that this is the Leviathan of Job?"